 Jeffrey Dean Morgan began his career in television.
-In 2005 and 2006, he endeared himself to television audiences worldwide with three concurrent recurring roles: on the CW series Supernatural, as John Winchester; on the ABC series Grey’s Anatomy, as transplant patient Denny Duquette; and on Showtime’s award-winning comedy series Weeds, as Judah Botwin.
-All of which made Morgan a universal fan favorite.
+In 2005 and 2006, he endeared himself to television audiences worldwide with three concurrent recurring roles: the CW series Supernatural, as John Winchester; the ABC hit series Grey’s Anatomy, as transplant patient Denny Duquette; and Showtime’s award-winning comedy series Weeds, as Judah Botwin.

-Morgan then starred in the feature film P.S.
-I Love You, with Hilary Swank.
-Next, he captivated genre fans in Watchmen, as Edward Morgan Blake/The Comedian for director Zack Snyder, which was an adaptation of the iconic graphic novel.
-Morgan then went on to star in The Losers, an adaptation of DC-Vertigo’s acclaimed comic book series, produced by Joel Silver and directed by Sylvain White.
-He then appeared in Ang Lee’s film Taking Woodstock and the murder mystery The Texas Killing Fields, with Sam Worthington, Chloe Moretz, and Jessica Chastain.
+He then starred in the feature film P.S.
+I Love You, with Hilary Swank, and captivated genre fans in Watchmen, as Edward Morgan Blake/The Comedian for director Zack Snyder, an adaptation of the iconic graphic novel.
+Next, Morgan starred in The Losers, an adaptation of DC-Vertigo’s acclaimed comic book series, produced by Joel Silver and directed by Sylvain White; and in Ang Lee’s Taking Woodstock.
+He also appeared in the murder mystery The Texas Killing Fields, with Sam Worthington, Chloe Moretz, and Jessica Chastain.

-Morgan’s additional feature film credits include Peace, Love & Misunderstanding, alongside Catherine Keener, Jane Fonda, and Elizabeth Olsen for director Bruce Beresford; the thriller The Possession, with Kyra Sedgwick for producer Sam Raimi; Red Dawn, the reboot of the 1984 action movie; The Salvation, with Eva Green and Mads Mikkelsen, which premiered at the Cannes Film Festival; Heist, alongside Robert DeNiro; Solace, opposite Anthony Hopkins, Colin Farrell, and Abbie Cornish; Desierto, alongside Gael García Bernal; and in 2016, he reteamed with Zack Snyder when he made a cameo appearance in Batman v.
+Morgan’s feature film credits also include Peace, Love & Misunderstanding, alongside Catherine Keener, Jane Fonda, and Elizabeth Olsen, for director Bruce Beresford; the thriller The Possession, with Kyra Sedgwick, for producer Sam Raimi; Red Dawn, the reboot of the 1984 action movie; The Salvation, with Eva Green and Mads Mikkelsen, which premiered at the Cannes Film Festival; Heist, alongside Robert DeNiro; Solace, opposite Anthony Hopkins, Colin Farrell, and Abbie Cornish; and Desierto, alongside Gael García Bernal.
+In 2016, Morgan reteamed with Zack Snyder, making a cameo appearance in Batman v.
 Superman: Dawn of Justice.

-Morgan returned to the big screen in April 2018 where he starred alongside Dwayne Johnson and Naomie Harris in Warner Brother’s Rampage, directed by Brad Peyton, in which he received critical praise for his performance as Government Agent Harvey Russell.
+Morgan returned to the big screen in April 2018, starring alongside Dwayne Johnson and Naomie Harris in Warner Brother’s Rampage, directed by Brad Peyton, in which he received critical praise for his performance as Government Agent Harvey Russell.

-His performance as Negan on The Walking Dead earned him a 2016 Critics’ Choice Award for Best Guest Performer in a Drama Series.
-He also won Best Villain at the 2017 MTV Movie and TV Awards for his work in Season 7 on the series.
+For his role as Negan on AMC’s The Walking Dead, Morgan earned a 2016 Critics’ Choice Award for Best Guest Performer in a Drama Series and won Best Villain at the 2017 MTV Movie and TV Awards.